Sustainability

 Nomination and Remuneration Consolatory Committee regulations stipulate processes regarding decisions regarding specific procedures in determining remuneration for executive directors.
 After deliberation by the Nomination and Remuneration Advisory Committee, individual remuneration amounts are determined by resolution of the Board of Directors after comprehensive consideration of business performance, management content, economic conditions, and other factors based on the Committee's report.
 The Company's policy is to pay only fixed remuneration to outside directors.
 In addition, directors have no retirement benefit plans. (excluding those for which payment was decided prior to the abolition of the system) With respect to the share remuneration, in the case where the director subject to the restriction on transfer resigns his or her position as a director prior to the expiration of the restriction on transfer in the share allotment agreement concluded with the director subject to the payment, if it is found appropriate for us to find certain grounds, such as a provision to the effect that in the event that the director subject to the payment resigns his or her position as a director for a reason other than the reason deemed justifiable by the board of directors, or in the event that a certain cause of misconduct, etc. arises, we will necessarily acquire the allotted shares in whole or in part without consideration, or in the case that there is a mistake in the figures that serve as the basis for calculating the cancellation ratio of the restriction on transfer, the director subject to the payment shall establish a clause to require us to return all or a part of the shares subject to the restriction on transfer or money, etc. equivalent thereto without consideration.

-Reasons for Election of Directors and Audit and Supervisory Board members
+Reasons for Election of Directors and Audit and Supervisory Committee members

 SAWADA Kotaro